OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-08.md

 ## 1 Corinthians 8:2

-If anyone thinks that he knows anything, he has not yet known as he ought to know;
+If anyone believes he possesses knowledge, he does not yet know as he should;

 ## 1 Corinthians 8:3